nateyaq/Apple/README.md

 4. **View the dashboard**
    - Open `demo.html` in a web browser for the HTML version
-   - Or integrate `apple_financial_dashboard.tsx` into a React application
+   - Or `apple_sales_dashboard.html` in a web browser for the HTML version

 ### Running the SEC Data Parser